SS Tufts Victory

-The SS Tufts Victory was a class of Victory ship built during World War II under the Emergency Shipbuilding program.
+SS Tufts Victory was a Victory ship built during World War II under the Emergency Shipbuilding program.
 She was launched by the California Shipbuilding Company on 2 March 194.
 The ship was completed and delivered to the wartime operator of all United States oceangoing shipping, the War Shipping Administration (WSA), on 28 March 1945.
 Tufts Victory, official number 247512, was assigned to American Mail Line, under a standard WSA operating agreement at that time.
 That agreement continued until the ship's sale in 1947.
 The ship's United States Maritime Commission designation was VC2-S-AP3, hull number 771.
 Tufts Victory was converted from a cargo ship to a troopship to bring troops home after the war as part of Operation Magic Carpet.

 Tufts Victory was one of the new 10,500-ton class ship to be known as Victory ships.
 Victory ships were designed to replace the earlier Liberty Ships.
 Liberty ships were designed to be used just for World War II.
 Victory ships were designed to last longer and serve the US Navy after the war.
 The Victory ship differed from a Liberty ship in that they were: faster, longer and wider, taller, had a thinner stack set farther toward the superstructure and had a long raised forecastle.
 The ship's namesake is for Tufts University on the border of Medford and Somerville, Massachusetts.
 The SS Tufts Victory was a Victory ship laId down on 11 January 1945 and one of a series of ships named for American colleges and universities.